requirejs/element/README.md

 * Show how two way data binding could be added via a selector mixin.
 * Show an example that consumes original childNodes.
+* shadowDom use?
+* CSS: how to load
+* expand polymer/xtag comparison?